- What’s the difference between being employed and self-employed from a tax point of view?

-For 2020/21, there is no benefit in kind if you are an employee and your employer provides you with a company car that has zero emissions, ie a fully electric car.
-For 2021/22 the benefit in kind will be 1% of the list price.
-For 2022/23 it will be 2%.
+For 2023/24, the benefit in kind if you are an employee and your employer provides you with a company car that has zero emissions, ie a fully electric car, is 2%.
+This rate has been frozen until the end of the 2024/25 tax year.

-For example, if the car had a list price of £50,000, the benefit you would be taxed on for 2020/21 would be nil.
-For 2021/22 it would be £500.
-And for 2022/23 It would be £1,000.
-For 2022/23, the tax on the benefit at 40% would be £400, so even after the rates have gone up in a couple of years’ time it will be extremely tax efficient to be provided with an electric car, rather than a traditional petrol or diesel car.
+For example, if the car had a list price of £50,000, the benefit you would be taxed on for 2023/24 would be £1,000.
+The tax on the benefit at 40% would be £400, so it is extremely tax efficient to be provided with an electric car, rather than a traditional petrol or diesel car.

 If you are a partner and incur expenses personally then you may be able to deduct these from your taxable profit share, provided you can show that they were incurred wholly and exclusively for business purposes.
 This does not mean that there cannot be a private element, but this will need to be excluded from the amount claimed.